truthcoin/www.truthcoin.info/_posts/2017-01-10-blockspace-demand.md

 ## Equilibrium Market Behavior

-> Fee-maximining miners might be genuinely unable to decide which demand-type they are in, or even which they would prefer.
+> Fee-maximizing miners might be genuinely unable to decide which demand-type they are in, or even which they would prefer.
 For them, it would be best to capture both types via price-discrimination.

 Below is a representation of this conjectural demand curve for blockchain broadcast space, given the two categories of demand: